mangpo/greenthumb/README.md

 # Greenthumb: Superoptimizer Construction Framework

-The framework consists of 2 parts: machine-independent and machine-dependent.
+The framework consists of two parts: machine-independent and machine-dependent.
 The outermost directory contains machine-independent components.
-We have built superoptimizers for GreenArrays GA144, ARM, and very small subset of NEON as examples. 'arm' directory contains ARM's dependent files, and so on.
+We have built superoptimizers for ARM and GreenArrays GA144 ARM. 'arm' directory contains ARM's dependent files, and so on.

 ## Software Prerequisites
 ### Racket